 Barbecue Pork Chops

-- 4 Boneless pork chops, about 1 ½ “thick
+- 4 boneless pork chops about 1 ½ inch thick

 - 1 tablespoon olive oil (approximately)

-- 1/4 cup barbecue sauce (approximately)
+- ¼ cup barbecue sauce (approximately)

-Preheat cast iron skillet on medium heat.
+- Preheat cast iron skillet over medium heat.

-Place pork chops in the skillet once it is hot.
+- Place pork chops in the skillet once it is hot.

-Serve with additional barbecue sauce, optional.
+- Serve with additional barbecue sauce, optional.